mvaganov/thinkwithtools/curriculum.md

   <li>Debugging: What is the problem?
 How do I solve it?
 How can I learn how to solve it?
 How can I understand the problem more clearly?
 </ul></details>
 <details><summary><b>Messaging:</b> persuasion, resilience against manipulation</summary><ul>
-  <li>Pursuasion: What do I care about?
+  <li>Persuasion: What do I care about?
 What do other people care about?
 How can I make someone care about something?
 Where can I learn more about persuasive messaging?
   <li>Resilience: What are common messaging tactics that control attention?
 What messaging tactics work on me?
 </ul></details>